Spectral invariance and maximality properties of the frequency spectrum of quantum neural networks: Introduction

 The frequency spectrum of the multivariate model $\bOmega$, regardless whether it is constructed by the parallel or the sequential approach, is given by the Cartesian product $\bOmega = \Omega_1\times \cdots \times \Omega_N$ of the frequency spectra $\Omega_n = \Delta\sum_{l=1}^L \sigma\left(H_{n, l}\right) $ of the associated univariate models.
 Thus, maximising $\bOmega$ can be reduced to maximising all univariate spectra $\Omega_n$.

-In this work, we focus on the frequency spectrum and presents various maximality results for different architectures and assumptions made to the QNN.
-There are at least two ways to define maximality here.
+In this work, we focus on the frequency spectrum and present various maximality results for different architectures and assumptions made on the QNN.
+There are two natural notions of maximality in this context.
 One is to maximise the size $|\Omega|$ of the frequency spectrum, the other is to maximize the number $K \in \N$ such that

 to ensure proper approximation properties.
 In some cases, as we will see, the answers to these two questions are related.
 A useful concept to study maximality is the degeneracy of the quantum model \cite{Peters2022GeneralizationDO, Kordzanganeh2022AnEF}.
-The \emph{degeneracy} $\deg(\omega) \in \N$ of the frequency $\omega \in \Omega$ of a given QNN is defined as the number of representations
+The \textbf{degeneracy} $\deg(\omega) \in \N$ of the frequency $\omega \in \Omega$ of a given QNN is defined as the number of representations

 where $\lambda_1^{(l)},...,\lambda_d^{(l)} \in \R$ denotes the eigenvalues of $H_l$.
 Maximizing the set $\Omega$ is equivalent to minimizing the degeneracies.

 Schuld et al. \cite{Schuld2020EffectOD} have shown further that for any square integrable function there exists a QNN approximating that function with the given precision.
 More precisely, they have shown that for any square-integrable function $g\in L_2\left([0,2\pi]^N\right)$ and all $\epsilon>0$ there exists an observable $M_{g, \epsilon}$ and a single layer QNN